* The blue colored conditions were invented by IM Diyan Kostadinov.

 Functionary Chess: A piece can move only if it is threatened.

 Haaner Chess: any already left square can not be neither occupied nor crossed.

-Kamikaze: Pieces disappear from the board when they capture.
+Kamikaze: Capturing Pieces also disappear from the board when they capture.

 Köko Chess (Contact Chess): a move is legal only if the arrival square is adjacent to any piece, this applies also to the capture of king.